eegsynth/eegsynth/doc/midiosc.md

 # Using MidiOSC

 [MidiOSC](https://github.com/jstutters/MidiOSC) is a small program to bridge the worlds of MIDI and OSC by providing bidirectional conversion of MIDI to OSC.
-It is available for OSX and for Linux.
+It is available for macOS and for Linux.

 Compared to [TouchOSC Bridge](http://hexler.net/docs/touchosc-getting-started-midi) it has the advantage that any MIDI messages can be transferred over the network, not only those from the TouchOSC application running on your tablet or smartphone.